mikey-p-codes/rtd-bforeai/docs/source/Process Execution/index.rst

 Get Process Details
 -------------------

-Retrieve the details of a process with the process ID passed as parameter p= string, the process ID to be analyzed
+Retrieve the details of a process with the process ID passed as parameter "p= string", the process ID to be analyzed

-.. note: This function can return an empty list even if the HTTP response is 200 OK
+.. note:: This function can return an empty list even if the HTTP response is 200 OK

 .. _get_domain_scores: